Hank the Tank: Background

-Hank, a bear local to the Tahoe Keys region of California, had been observed to frequent urban areas in 2021.
+Hank, a bear local to the Tahoe Keys region of California, was observed to frequent urban areas in 2021.
 The California Department of Fish and Wildlife (CDFW) observed that Hank exhibited behavior not considered normal for those in the wild with the primary example of showing a decreased fear of humans.
 This abnormal behavior was explained by a continuous access to food sources provided by humans, such as but not limited to open or unsecured garbage, which drew her to residential areas while searching for food.

 The Lake Tahoe region has had a significant increase in the population of bears in recent years.
 According to the Tahoe Interagency Bear Team (TIBT), bears have been increasing their presence in the area due to overpopulation, competition for resources, and unsecured trash and bird feeders within residential zones.
 In the early 2000s the black bear population in Lake Tahoe was estimated to be approximately 120 bears for every 100 square kilometers, the second-highest density recorded in the US.

 A result of bears having access to human food often is that they do not hibernate during winter, as is observed in around twenty percent of bears in the Lake Tahoe area.
 Research has shown that Wildland–urban interfaces are critical areas for human-bear interactions and potential conflicts.

 Incidents

-Between the years 2021 and early 2022, Hank has been associated with a series of break ins and property damage amounting to around 20 cases in the Tahoe Keys neighborhood.
+Between 2021 and early 2022, Hank was associated with a series of break ins and property damage amounting to around 20 cases in the Tahoe Keys neighborhood.
 The media started to cover her activities as concerns about safety grew among residents.
 At one point, it was suspected that Hank's cases rose to as many as thirty homes.
 However, DNA profiling revealed that multiple bears including Hank were involved in the break-ins.

 In 2022, there were a total of 902 conflict calls, 235 home invasions, and 31 permits issued on the Tahoe Basin within the borders of California.
 The following year, 2023, saw 660 conflict calls, 217 home invasions, and 38 permits issued.
 This data indicates a significant level of human-bear interaction in the region.